 12 February 2025

-This bill would allow officers conducting lawful inspections under the Customs and Excise Management Act 1979 to require a person to unlock or provide access to their digital devices if there is a reasonable suspicion the device contains child sexual abuse material.
-Refusing to grant access would itself be an offence.
-The bill also covers related measures for connected purposes to support enforcement.
+The bill would let customs require a person to grant access to their digital devices during a lawful inspection if there is a reasonable suspicion the device contains child sexual abuse material.
+If someone refuses to provide access, they could commit an offence.
+The aim is to help authorities detect and remove CSAM.

 Generated 21 February 2026